• Skip to main content

 Outer Top Layer (Storm Shell)

-with just my swimming shorts!
+Just my swimming shorts!

 This proved to be a genius move for a number of reasons.
 First, because I was immersing them in water the whole day — I was scuba diving and ocean bathing a lot — they never smelled.
 Second, I liked their super light feeling.
-And third… I could wear them without underwear!
+And third… I could wear them without underwear.

 So, which pants/shorts should you get?